Tengrism: Tengrism and Buddhism

-Serebzhab Tyumen (seated) carried the Banner of Daichin Tengri into the Battle of Fère-Champenoise (1814).
+Serebzhab Tyumen (seated) carried the banner of Daichin Tengri into the Battle of Fère-Champenoise (1814).

 Baron Ungern was called the God of War (Daichin Tengri) by certain Mongols.

 Tengrism and Islam

 Conversion

-When Turks converted to Islam, they probably assimilated their beliefs to Islam via Sufism, identifying Dervishes as something akin to shamans.
+The most likely route of conversion to Islam for the Turks has been via Sufism, identifying Dervishes as something akin to shamans.
 In the writings of Ahmad Yasawi, both Tengrist elements as well as Islamic themes can be found.
-For example, Muhammad features as the prototype of human's way to unite with God, while simultaneously referring to God as both kok tangir (Gök Tengri) or Allah.
-According to Yasawi, humans should seek to purify their soul to harmonize with God and the world.
-Turkic and Mongolic peoples in Central Asian largely converted to Islam during the fourteenth century.
-However, they were not focusing on the laws, memorization and conformity offered by Islam, but were focused on the inwardly and personal experience.
-Thus, many scholars argued for a syncretism between Orthodox-Islam, Sufism, and pre-Islamic Turkic religion.
-Sociologist Rakhat Achylova studied how aspects of Tengrism were adopted into a Kyrgyz form of Islam.
+For example, Muhammad features as the prototype of humanity's way to unite with God, and the Turks simultaneously refer to God as both kok tangir (Gök Tengri) or Allah.
+Turkic and Mongolic peoples in Central Asia largely converted to Islam during the fourteenth century, with a strong focus on inwardly and personal experience.
+Thus, many scholars have argued for a syncretism between Orthodox Islam, Sufism, and pre-Islamic Turkic religion.
+The sociologist Rakhat Achylova studied how aspects of Tengrism were adopted into a Kyrgyz form of Islam.

-Muslim Turkic scholar Mahmud al-Kashgari, around the year 1075, described the non-Islamic Turks as infidels: "The infidels – may God destroy them! – call the sky Tengri, also anything that is imposing in their eyes call Tengri, such as a great mountain or tree, and they bow down to such things."
+More recently, the syncretism theory has been challenged.
+Some scholars have argued that an orthodox Islam simply did not exist during the Medieval period but has instead been a product of Modernization, thus, there was no strong distinction between Islam and pre-Islamic Turkic beliefs when the first Turkic empires converted.
+First contact between shamanistic Turks and Islam took place during the Battle of Talas against the Chinese Tang dynasty.
+Many shamanistic beliefs were considered genuinely Islamic by many average Muslims and are still prevalent today.
+Turkic Tengrism further influenced parts of Sufism and folk Islam, especially Bektashism, whose affiliation to Islam became disputed in the late Ottoman period.